Polish–Swedish War (1626–1629): 1629 campaign

-Outcome
+Aftermath

+During the final phase of this conflict, there was a Franco-Dutch-Swedish diplomatic activity from 1627 until 1635, envoys Louis Deshayes, Cornelius Haga, Antoni Monier, Johan Möller, Paul Strassburg and Jacques Roussel) in an effort to form an Anti-Catholic coalition in the west with the Eastern Orthodox Church and Muslims by inviting the Russia, the Zaporozhian Cossacks, Crimean Khanate, Transylvania, Moldavia, Wallachia and the Ottoman Empire as allies.
+The recipients of this dpilomatic missions were the Patriarch Filaret of Moscow, Cyril Lucaris, the Tsar Michael of Russia, the Prince Alexis of Russia, Abaza Mehmed Pasha of Bosnia and the Ottoman Caliph Murad IV), with the double objectives of giving more support to the German Protestants, and to gain allies in case the Polish-Swedish War restarted, as there was a serious possibility that Poland would enter on the German main conflict.

 The impact of the fighting on the Baltic trade meant various parties had been trying to mediate a diplomatic solution since 1627, chiefly the Dutch Republic.
 France became involved when the May 1629 Treaty of Lübeck ended Danish involvement in the Thirty Years War.
 As part of a general policy of undermining Emperor Ferdinand wherever possible, French chief minister Cardinal Richelieu previously funded the Danes, and now wanted to facilitate a Swedish invasion of the Holy Roman Empire.

 This required peace with Poland, and after negotiations led by French envoy Hercule Charnacé, the Truce of Altmark was signed on 6 September, valid for six years.
-Generally favourable to Sweden, under its terms Gustavus evacuated Courland in return for Sigismund accepting the occupation of what later became Swedish Livonia.
+Under its terms, Gustavus evacuated Courland in return for Sigismund accepting the occupation of what later became Swedish Livonia.
 (Note: These territories were not formally ceded by the Commonwealth until the 1660 Treaty of Oliva) The Swedes also retained a number of Prussian ports, whose possession provided substantial toll revenues.
+In Royal Prussia, Sweden retained the towns of Braunsberg, Frauenberg, and Elbing.
+In East Prussia, Sweden retained Pillau, Fischhausen, Lochstädt, and Memel.